substratusai/runbooks/docs/proposals/operator-managed-infra.md

 It would also allow us to verify if a resource is already there and if not just create it.
 Terraform would still be used for creation of GKE/EKS cluster to provide a reference example for easy install.

+Open Questions:

+1. Where should the code to create Image Registry and Bucket live?
+Do we need a new resource or can we reconcile based purely on configuration?

 ## User Impact / Docs